Note: the following information was gathered from personal experience, reflection, and work with my own feelings. Take it as you will.

 What causes Tension

-Tension seems to be caused by attachment.
+Tension seems to be caused by attachment or resistance.
 There can be various types of attachment, and various types of tension, but these all seem to share the same root.

 By attachment, I mean the ever-present sense of trying to escape towards something that isn’t present.
 There can be the desire to maintain, contain, or control something upon whose presence one feels dependent on.